 Beautiful against the backdrop of Sydney Harbour, the iconic Sydney Opera House is a thriving hub of art, culture and history.
 It's one of the world's most distinctive buildings, attracting millions of visitors from all over the world.
-Experience all that the Sydney Opera House has to offer by taking a guided tour, watching a show, and enjoying a cocktail beside the harbour at Opera Bar and Restaurant as the sun sets over this stunning triumph of architecture and design.
+Experience all that the Sydney Opera House has to offer by taking a guided tour, watching a show, and enjoying a cocktail beside the harbour at the Opera Bar as the sun sets over this stunning triumph of architecture and design.

 Opera House Contact Details

 Tours and shows at the Sydney Opera House

 Get up close and personal by taking a guided, behind-the-scenes Sydney Opera House tour.
 The Sydney Opera House Tour will give you an introduction to the history behind this building, as well as showcasing all the theatre spaces where over 1,600 performances happen every year.
 This tour runs daily, and runs for approximately 1 hour.